Skip to main content

 Make These Goodbye Messages Feel Like Your Own

-Copying a farewell message word for word usually makes it sound cold.
-A good goodbye email to coworkers should reflect your real team, your last day, the tone of your workplace, and the reason you are moving on.
+Copying a farewell message word for word often makes it sound impersonal.
+A good goodbye email to coworkers should reflect your actual team, your last day, your workplace tone, and the real reason you are moving on.

 ➡️ More practical writing help in our guide how to write a warm but professional letter